Scientists have developed a graphene based microphone nearly 32 times more sensitive than microphones of standard nickel-based construction.

 (PhysOrg.com) -- Scientists from Chalmers have demonstrated a new kind of detector for sound at the level of quietness of quantum mechanics.
 The result offers prospects of a new class of quantum hybrid circuits that mix acoustic ...

 A Japanese-developed robot that mimics the movements of its human controller is bringing the Hollywood blockbuster "Avatar" one step closer to reality.

 Here's a consumer electronics riddle: What's the opposite of the iPad?
 Answer: the Livescribe Echo "smartpen."
 It's as if Livescribe and Apple both looked at the old pen-and-pad combination, but completely disagreed on how ...

 Blind people sometimes develop the amazing ability to perceive the contours of the room they're in based only on auditory information.
-Bats and dolphins use the same echolocation technique for navigating ...
+Bats and dolphins use the same echolocation technique for navigating in their environment.

 Google on Wednesday gave the world a glimpse of its vision for letting people look at life through Internet-tinted glasses.